Dhruva2/MinimallyDisruptiveCurves.docs/index.md

 end
 ```

 - You need a locally optimal set of parameters for that cost function.
 (You get these from 'fitting' the model).
-You can get these by optimising your cost function (model fitting), using the aforementioned julia optimisation packages, for example.
+You can get these by optimising your cost function (model fitting), using the julia optimisation packages mentioned below, for example.
 \\ \\
 @@infobox
 **By the way**